Pom-Pom Garland Christmas Card Display

 I partnered with Minted, makers of my all-time favorite holiday cards, to share this idea with you.
 This pom-pom garland display would work great on a blank wall, a fireplace mantel, or a big piece of plywood like the one I used.
 I’ve propped ours up in our kitchen – read on to see how it looks!

 We have sent out Christmas cards from Minted the last few years and I have always been so impressed with their quality and selection.
-I am especially loving their line of gold foil cards like this Sprinkle of Joy design we chose.
+I am especially loving their line of gold foil cards.
 So pretty!

 Making this display is as easy as making strands of the pom-pom beads and hanging them with 3M command hooks.
 Clip some mini clothespins onto the garland to hold the cards and you’re done!

 - Needle (I used a thin darning needle)

 - 3M command decorating clips